 The UTS Shopfront Community Program was established at the University of Technology, Sydney in 1996 by academics who saw the need for a program around engaged learning, advocacy and social justice that would enable community access to the university.
 The main program is curricular, with the Shopfront facilitating projects and internships available to final year undergraduate and postgraduate students across all disciplines.
 The students use their ‘work ready’ skills to support community organisations with capacity-building projects that their budgets would not normally accommodate.

 In 2013, to complement its community engagement activities, the Shopfront launched the SOUL Award.
 SOUL (Social Outcomes through University Leadership) is an extracurricular program, wherein students complete 12 hours of training in community relevant skills development and a minimum of 90 hours of volunteering in community based organisations during their degree.
 The program started with 200 students and has grown to 2,000 students in just two years.

-Through both the curricular and extracurricular programs, Shopfront aims to create lasting partnerships with communities and the organisations that support them.
+Through both the curricular and extracurricular programs, Shopfront aims to create lasting partnerships with communities and the organizations that support them.
 Additionally, the Shopfront Program prides itself on sharing knowledge between the university and the community.
 All work is initiated by community partners and at the completion of all projects, evaluations by all stakeholders are completed to inform the future directions of the program.
 While directed by university staff, the Shopfront Program also maintains an open door policy, allowing community members and students to approach them at any time, for any reason.
+Learn More

 I DEAL Sudan, Ahfad University for Women (Sudan)